Besanosaurus: Further specimens and Mikadocephalus

-In a 2003 book, Christopher McGowan and Ryosuke Motani listed both Mikadocephalus gracilirostris and Wimanius odontopalatus as a species inquirendae, and also considered the high diversity of ichthyosaurs reported from Monte San Giorgio suspicious.
+In a 2003 book, Christopher McGowan and Ryosuke Motani listed both M. gracilirostris and Wimanius odontopalatus as a species inquirendae, and also considered the high diversity of ichthyosaurs reported from Monte San Giorgio suspicious.
 They considered both genera potentially synonymous with the much earlier-named Pessosaurus, though remained tentative as the material was not studied firsthand.
 While Pessosaurus polaris had previously been considered nondiagnostic and thus a nomen dubium, McGowan and Motani suggested that due to its wide historical recognition the name could be revived for some distinctive referred material, noting its similarity to that of the Swiss medium-sized shastasaurid.
 However, they argued that the medium-sized skeleton, as well as similar Chinese ichthyosaurs, would need to be described in greater detail before they could assess the validity of P. polaris.
 Maisch argued that Wimanius and Mikadocephalus were distinct and valid in 2010, stating that there were was no morphological or phylogenetic support for their synonymy, and kept Besanosaurus and Mikadocephalus separate as well.
 Otherwise, however, little further research was published on the taxonomy of Besanosaurus.

 In 2021, a paper by Gabriele Bindellini and colleagues detailing the skull anatomy of Besanosaurus was published.
 The authors studied six shastasaurid specimens from Monte San Giorgio, namely the holotypes of Besanosaurus and Mikadocephalus, PIMUZ T 4376, PIMUZ T 4847, PIMUZ T 1895, and BES SC 1016, most of which had not previously had their skull anatomy described in detail.
 BES SC 1016 had not been previously studied at all, and is an incomplete, somewhat flattened, partially articulated skull preserved in dolomite, which was analyzed with CT scans.
 It was recovered from stratum 70 at Sasso Caldo, the same site at which the holotype of Besanosaurus was discovered.
 The authors reassessed the status of Mikadocephalus, finding many of the features initially used to distinguish it to be present in Besanosaurus as well, and were not able to find any distinguishing characteristics between the two genera.
-Therefore, they synonymized Mikadocephalus gracilirostris with Besanosaurus leptorhynchus, and referred the other four specimens to the latter species as well, since they also showed identifying features of Besanosaurus.
+Therefore, they synonymized M. gracilirostris with B. leptorhynchus, and referred the other four specimens to the latter species as well, since they also showed identifying features of Besanosaurus.
 The same team of authors continued their revision of Besanosaurus with a study of the postcranial anatomy published in 2024.
-Another study published earlier that year, led by Christian Klug, considered Wimanius to probably be a distinct genus from Besanosaurus, though noted that more research would be needed to confim this.
+Another study published earlier that year, led by Christian Klug, considered Wimanius to probably be a distinct genus from Besanosaurus, though noted that more research would be needed to confirm this.